Cybso/nestedscroll/README.md

 "Works for me" ;-)

+Tested in Vivaldi 1.10.
+Chrome 59 and Firefox 52.
 If you find a bug that only occurs in another browser, please try to debug it yourself and send a patch or pull request.